 Take a cotton ball to apply a few drops of witch hazel once or twice a day.

-Tip: after using this extract, I usually recommend people to dab a bit of petroleum jelly(Vaseline) or shea butter (karite butter for the natural way – my preferred method) over the cold sore to get an enhanced soothing effect.
+Tip: after using this extract, I usually recommend people to dab a bit of petroleum jelly(Vaseline) such as this one on Amazon or shea butter like this one via Amazon (karite butter for the natural way – my preferred method) over the cold sore to get an enhanced soothing effect.
 It will give you more relief and also create a sort of physical barrier.

 Diaper Rash : the magic recipe that mums and dads should know